spaceadler/spacetetris/README.md

 ```

 ---
-*made with logic, coffee, and many sleepless nights*
+*powered by logic, coffee, and many sleepless nights*